 The biggest complaint I hear from disgruntled salon owners is that their staff up and leave after receiving comprehensive service and ongoing technical training, taking all that knowledge with them for the benefit of the next place they work!

 However, while training is not the only answer to a successful business it is a very important cog in the wheel.
-It should be included as part of what you offer as a balanced, team focussed business, and in today’s salon world we should very definitely be a people (team) focused business.
+It should be included as part of what you offer as a balanced, team-focused business, and in today’s salon world we should very definitely be a people (team) focused business.

-So here are five super reasons to offer regular training to your team:
+So, here are five super reasons to offer regular training to your team.

 Of course, there are many additional benefits of team training including the development of leadership skills, higher motivation, loyalty (yes it does happen), and better, healthier attitudes amongst your team.

 Salon business coaches, like myself, are well versed in providing this type of training.
 Don’t discount industry-specific experts as sources of inspiration, these people are generally experienced in the salon industry and are more than willing to share their knowledge with you and your team.

 In the last few years, technology has somewhat ‘dehumanised’ the buying experience.
-As a result, your team (particularly younger members) have rarely been on the receiving end of great service, thus have not experienced the warm feelings that great service can bring.
+As a result, your team (particularly younger members) have rarely been on the receiving end of great service and thus have not experienced the warm feelings that great service can bring.

-Let’s face it, with the availability of the internet with its plethora of hair advice and knowledge, you better be up with the play or your clients could end up being better educated than you!
+Let’s face it; with the availability of the internet with its plethora of hair advice and knowledge, you better be up with the play or your clients could end up being better educated than you!